dhis2/training-docs/content/tracker_config/tg_programrules.md

 ![](Images/pr/image12.png)

-#### STOP - Have the participant’s perform Exercise 1 in the learner’s guide
+### STOP - Have the participant’s perform Exercise 1 in the learner’s guide

-## **Rule 2 -** Create a program rule to hide pregnant if Age is less than 18 and Gender is Male using the TB Program
+## **Rule 2 -** Create a program rule to hide pregnant if Gender is Male using the TB Program

 **Access the Programs rules from Maintenance App ⇒ Program**